aniketdhole07/basics/02-more-terminal.md

 # Instructions
 # program1 | program2

-# Feed the java program with the contents of geo_input.txt
+# Feed the java program with the contents of input.txt
-cat geo_input.txt | java PlaneGeometry
+cat input.txt | java program

 # NOTE: the above command is equivalent to
-java PlaneGeometry < geo_input.txt
+java program < input.txt

-# search for the term "SCALAR" in the output of PlaneGeometry
+# search for the term "SCALAR" in the output of program
-cat geo_input.txt | java PlaneGeometry | grep "SCALAR"
+cat input.txt | java program | grep "SCALAR"
 ```

 ### Downloading From the Internet ###